amyjono/mildenhall/README.md

 ### Description:

-Custom theme built for Mildenhall Cycling Club.
+Custom theme built for Mildenhall Cycling Club designed with the club colours and using Underscores as a 'bare bones' template.
 Still in progress..

 ### Built with: